 Profile: Ventas Inc (VTR)

 The Company’s seniors housing communities include independent and assisted living communities, continuing care retirement communities and communities providing care for individuals with Alzheimer’s disease and other forms of dementia or memory loss.
-These communities offer studio, one bedroom and two bedroom residential units on a month-to-month basis primarily to elderly individuals requiring various levels of assistance.
-Basic services for residents of these communities include housekeeping, meals in a central dining area and group activities organized by the staff with input from the residents.
-More extensive care and personal supervision, at additional fees, are also available for such needs as eating, bathing, grooming, transportation, limited therapeutic programs and medication administration, which allow residents certain conveniences and enable them to live as independently as possible according to their abilities.
-These services are often met by home health providers, close coordination with the resident's physician and skilled nursing facilities.
-Charges for room, board and services are generally paid from private sources.
+These communities offer studio, one bedroom and two bedroom residential units on a month-to-month basis to elderly individuals requiring various levels of assistance.
+The services for residents of these communities include housekeeping, meals in a central dining area and group activities organized by the staff with input from the residents.
+Extensive care and personal supervision, at additional fees, are also available for needs, such as eating, bathing, grooming, transportation, limited therapeutic programs and medication administration, which allow residents certain conveniences and enable them to live as independently as possible according to their abilities.

-The Company’s hospitals are operated as long-term acute care hospitals, which have a Medicare average length of stay greater than 25 days and serve medically complex, chronically ill patients who require a high level of monitoring and specialized care, but whose conditions do not necessitate the continued services of an intensive care unit.
-The operators of these hospitals have the capability to treat patients who suffer from multiple systemic failures or conditions such as neurological disorders, head injuries, brain stem and spinal cord trauma, cerebral vascular accidents, chemical brain injuries, central nervous system disorders, developmental anomalies and cardiopulmonary disorders.
-All of its long-term acute care hospitals are freestanding facilities.
-The Company also owns two hospitals focused on providing children’s care and five rehabilitation hospitals devoted to the rehabilitation of patients with various neurological, musculoskeletal, orthopedic and other medical conditions following stabilization of their acute medical issues.
+The Company’s hospitals are operated as long-term acute care hospitals, which have a Medicare average length of stay of more than 25 days and serve medically complex, chronically ill patients.
+The operators of these hospitals can treat patients who suffer from multiple systemic failures or conditions, such as neurological disorders, head injuries, brain stem and spinal cord trauma, cerebral vascular accidents, chemical brain injuries, central nervous system disorders, developmental anomalies and cardiopulmonary disorders.
+The Company has two hospitals focused on providing children’s care and five rehabilitation hospitals to the rehabilitation of patients with various neurological, musculoskeletal, orthopedic and other medical conditions following stabilization of their acute medical issues.